THIS REPORT WAS PROVIDED TO A COUNCIL MEETING ON 1 AUGUST 2017

 - Water main renewed along Spring Street between and Dalton and Olver Streets.

 Water Storage Levels

-Blue-green algae concentrations in Suma Park Dam have remained at low levels since last reported in Current Works on 7 March.
+Blue-green algae concentrations in Suma Park Dam have remained at low levels since last reported in Current Works.
 Actions, including ongoing monitoring, continue to be implemented in accordance with Council’s Algae Management Plan.
-At the time of writing (20 April 2017), there had been no taste or odour water quality complaints since blue-green algae counts increased in early December 2016.

 CENTRAL TABLELANDS REGIONAL WATER SECURITY PROJECT – ORANGE TO CARCOAR PIPELINE